TROVE

 Share the URL

-Trove prints a URL with an auth token (and a QR code for phones).
+Trove shows a URL with an auth token, plus a QR code for phones.
+Copy the link or hold up the QR.

 4